ayshahrah/seg/index.md

 ### Performance Measurement

-It is very important for any professional in software engineering to measure his learning progress towards learning objectives and future career path.
+It is very important for any professional in software engineering to measure his/her learning progress towards learning objectives and future career path.
 From a practical perspective, this can be achieved by different means (achievment-based), such as delivering a technical presentation, demonstrating a piece of a developed prototype or a fully functioning application, or acquiring a professional certification in a particular domain.

 ![alt text](Slide12.JPG "Performance Measurement")